 Seniors in Mississippi

-Mississippi does not mandate senior discounts on car insurance, but many insurance companies do offer discounts to drivers over 55 who complete a safe driving course.
-Once you turn 70, some discount programs are discontinued because your risk of an accident increases.
+Mississippi state law does mandate senior discounts on car insurance for drivers over 55 who complete a safe driving course.
+Note that once you turn 70, some discount programs may be discontinued because your risk of an accident increases.

 You may also be able to get a discount on your car insurance if you don't drive much, or if you limit your driving to daylight hours.
 "Ask your insurance professional about whether you qualify for low-mileage discounts or consider raising your deductible to keep premiums down," Barry said.